AdobeDocs/campaign-classic.en/help/reporting/using/about-cubes.md

   ![](assets/s_advuser_cube_in_report.png)

-  For more on this, refer to [Exploring the data in a report](../../reporting/using/using-cubes-to-explore-data.md#exploring-the-data-in-a-report).
+  For more on this, refer to [Explore the data in a report](../../reporting/using/using-cubes-to-explore-data.md#exploring-the-data-in-a-report).